amr1234567/Transportation.Managment.System/readme.md

 ## Documentation

-For detailed information about each endpoint, authentication methods, rate limits, and more, [Documentation](http://transportationsystem.somee.com/swagger/index.html)
+For detailed information about each endpoint, authentication methods, and more, [Documentation](http://transportationsystem.somee.com/swagger/index.html)

 ## Contributors